joken-elixir/joken/README.md

 |> with_signer(hs256("my_secret"))
 ```

-To create a function with an inital map of claims:
+To create a function with an initial map of claims:

 ```elixir
 import Joken